 If you want to make it thicker to pipe, add another 1/2 cup confectioners sugar and add half the milk and vanilla.
 If you want to be able to drizzle this then use a little more milk to get to the desired consistency.

-To decorate I poured the icing into a sandwich zip top bag and snipped off the end, then went around the cake piping the lines over it.
+To frost I poured the icing into a sandwich zip top bag and snipped off the end, then went around the cake piping the lines over it.

 Another thing you can do is too take some crumbs from the cake, and then sprinkle them over the frosting for a fun decoration.